-A practice truly accessible to everyone: no experience necessary.
-Following preparatory stretches and breath work (pranayama), you will be guided through ways to sit well, concentrate, and access a stillness of mind that, even if only achieved for a few moments, will bring you clarity and serenity.
-A great introduction to meditation as well as a way to deepen or refresh your practice.
-Various teachers bring a range of different techniques to the class.
+Following simple, preparatory stretches and breath techniques (pranayama), you will be guided through ways to sit, concentrate, and access a stillness of mind that, even if only achieved for a few moments, will bring you clarity and serenity.
+Accessible to everyone, a great introduction to meditation, or to deepen and refresh your practice.
+Various teachers bring a range of techniques to the class.

-This postnatal yoga class supports new mothers in recovering and getting back into shape while bonding with their baby.
+Supports new mothers in recovering and getting back into shape while bonding with their baby.
 No previous experience of yoga necessary.
-There is a crèche worker in the room to help take care of your baby.
-Babies are welcome up until they are crawling.
-Tea and snacks are provided after the class in our leafy courtyard area.
-Yogahome is all on one level so if your baby is asleep you can bring your buggie all the way in..
+There is a crèche worker in the room to help.
+For newborn to crawling age babies' classes, tea and snacks are provided after class.
+The older babies' class lasts 45min and welcomes crawlers and toddlers.
+Yogahome is all on one level so if your baby is asleep you can bring your buggie all the way in.

-Yoga is a fantastic way to get in touch with your body and your breath during pregnancy.
+Yoga is a fantastic way to get in touch with your body during pregnancy.
 It can help to ease the discomforts of pregnancy and prepare you physically and mentally for the birth of your baby.

-Each class includes 30 mins of tea and chat lead by the teacher.
-This is an opportunity to share knowledge and experiences.
-If you wish to take part in any other yoga class whilst pregnant please call us at yogahome on 020 7249 2425 as some classes are more appropriate than others.
+Each class includes an optional 30min tea and chat lead by the teacher at the end, to share knowledge and experiences.
+If you wish to take part in any other yoga class whilst pregnant please contact us for advice.

-A relaxing practice using props to fully support the body in poses.
-The body is progressively and passively stretched and re-aligned, and the mind allowed time to rest, leaving you feeling open and refreshed.
-What a better way to end the week and start the weekend?.
+A relaxing practice using props to fully support the body in restful poses and where body and mind are progressively trained to let go.
+The body is gently and passively stretched and re-aligned, and the mind allowed time to rest, leaving you feeling open and refreshed.

-Vinyasa flow yoga is a dynamic flowing practice, rooted in the Ashtanga tradition, but with creative sequences that change every time, and taught to music.
-Some classes will be more or less vigorous and challenging, depending on each teacher's background, lineage, and personality, so do try them all!
+Vinyasa flow yoga is a dynamic practice rooted in the Ashtanga tradition so that you move from one pose to the other but, unlike Ashtanga, through creative sequences that change every time and to music.
+Classes will be more or less vigorous and challenging depending on the teacher so do try them all!

 Level 1 : For beginners or anyone wanting to focus on key poses and principles, no experience necessary.
-Emphasis is on standard poses and their modifications, good alignment, breathing, and balance between strength and flexibility.
-Level 1 classes are a great way to build up your practice from solid foundations, or re-visit these foundations whenever you feel the need.
+Emphasis is on alignment, breathing and modifications.
+Level 1 classes are a great way to build up your practice from good foundations, or re-visit these foundations whenever you feel the need.

-Level 2 : For students familiar with key classical poses and their modifications, and with some experience of backbends and inversions.
-Expect to be led into more challenging versions of poses, or more subtle and detailed explorations of them, as well as more creative vinyasas or longer holds, depending on the teachers and styles.
+Level 2 : For students familiar with classical poses and their modifications, including some backbends and inversions, and with good body control.
+Expect challenging versions of poses being offered, or more subtle explorations of them, as well as more complex sequences or longer holds.

 Iyengar, Level 1

-Get to know the classical poses by holding them with precision in this technical traditional style of yoga, using props such as blocks and belts to ensure correct alignment and careful build-up.
+Get to know the classical poses in detail in this technical, traditional style where you hold poses and use props such as blocks and belts to ensure correct alignment and careful progression.

 Ashtanga, Level 1

-Traditional energetic style from which many modern styles such as Vinyasa Flow and Jivamukti yoga have emerged.
-You learn a set sequence of poses linked through dynamically (the famous "Primary Series").
-A workout but a very systematic and well-designed one, centered on the synchronisation of movement and breath (vinyasa).
+Traditional energetic style from which many modern dynamic styles have derived.
+Learn a set sequence of poses (the "Primary Series") based on the synchronisation of movement and breath (vinyasa).
+A workout but a systematic and well-designed one.

 Vinyasa Flow, Level 1

-A modern creative style, developed from Ashtanga and other traditions.
+A modern, creative style drawing from the dynamic Ashtanga tradition and integrating other influences depending on each teacher's background.
 Move dynamically through well-crafted and ever-changing sequences of poses, with music to inspire and stimulate.